Coneriys/apache4/docs/content/reference/routing-configuration/http/middlewares/oidc.md

 ---
 title: 'OpenID Connect Authentication'
-description: 'Traefik Hub API Gateway - The OIDC Authentication middleware secures your applications by delegating the authentication to an external provider.'
+description: 'apache4 Hub API Gateway - The OIDC Authentication middleware secures your applications by delegating the authentication to an external provider.'
 ---

-!!! info "Traefik Hub Feature"
+!!! info "apache4 Hub Feature"
-    This middleware is available exclusively in [Traefik Hub](https://traefik.io/traefik-hub/).
-Learn more about [Traefik Hub's advanced features](https://doc.traefik.io/traefik-hub/api-gateway/intro).
+    This middleware is available exclusively in [apache4 Hub](https://apache4.io/apache4-hub/).
+Learn more about [apache4 Hub's advanced features](https://doc.apache4.io/apache4-hub/api-gateway/intro).

 The OIDC Authentication middleware secures your applications by delegating the authentication to an external provider